The View from Prince Street

 © 2015 Mary Burton

-“Taylor’s complex tale spans three families over two centuries and includes a dose of ancient magic, but the story remains grounded in fascinating history and emotional turmoil that is intense yet subtle.
-An intelligent, heartwarming exploration of the powers of forgiveness, compassion, and new beginnings.”
+“Taylor’s complex tale spans three families over two centuries and includes a dose of ancient magic…fascinating history…an intelligent, heartwarming exploration of the powers of forgiveness, compassion, and new beginnings.”
 Kirkus Reviews

 “Southern historical fiction at its finest . . . each page is so detailed that I feel like I am back, walking the streets and visiting my favorite landmarks of this wonderful historic city by the Potomac River . . .
-Ms. Taylor amazed me in the accuracy of her settings and historical knowledge . . . she delivers a bold life lesson, which has the emotional blanket of forgiveness, moving on, with second chances, love and hope.
-If you like southern historical fiction, you should definitely check this out.”
+Ms. Taylor amazed me in the accuracy of her settings and historical knowledge . . . she delivers a bold life lesson, which has the emotional blanket of forgiveness, moving on, with second chances, love and hope.”

 The Free Lance-Star